profsmith89/ctps/_sources/chap01.md

 These IDEs contain many features, but don't let yourself be overwhelmed with their extensive functionality.
 We will need only a small slice of it.
 Many professional programmers use these IDEs, which means that you can continue to use your selected tool long after you finish this book.

+## Our generic IDE

-**Our generic IDE.** In whichever IDE you chose, pay special attention to two bars, three panels, and one button. {numref}`Figure %s <c01_fig3_ref>` illustrates where I locate these items in what this book calls a *generic IDE*.
+In whichever IDE you chose, pay special attention to two bars, three panels, and one button. {numref}`Figure %s <c01_fig3_ref>` illustrates where I locate these items in what this book calls a *generic IDE*.
 Many IDEs follow this layout.
 If you use one of the recommended IDEs, the setup instructions describe where you can find each of these things.

 ```{figure} images/c01_fig3.png
 :name: c01_fig3_ref